-Several sample buffer pool data files (\.bpd) are delivered with Buffer Pool Analyzer in the ...\samples\reporting folder.
+Several sample buffer pool data files (\.bpd) are delivered with Buffer Pool Analyzer in the ... \samples\reporting folder.
 You can use them to become familiar with this function.

-3. Continue with "Selecting and opening a buffer pool data file."
+3. Continue with "Selecting and opening a buffer pool data file" on page 90.